alkrauss48/simple-slides/README.md

 # Simple Slides

-[Simple Slides](https://simpleslides.dev) is a response and text-first presentation tool that keeps your audience engaged, and is built with:
+[Simple Slides](https://simpleslides.dev) is a responsive and text-first presentation tool that keeps your audience engaged, and is built with:

 * Laravel